tamirgen/hidow/README.md

 * As a website user I can read reviews about products so that I can make a decision if to buy it
 * As a website owner I can delete reviews so that I can leave the ones I am using on the website
 * As a website owner I can enable and disable the products' reviews so that I can decide which products to allow getting reviewed
+* As a client, I can activate my warranty for the products so that if I have a warranty issue with a product I will be able to get it fixed
+* As a website owner, I can see a list of warranty registered clients so that I can provide warranty solutions to registered clients
 <br>

 ### Color Scheme